Bombing of Naco: Bombing

 Murphy dropped one suitcase bomb each on his first two bombing runs, both of which turned out to be duds, and it was his third pass before managed to hit anything: the Mexican custom house near where the crowd of American spectators had formed.
 The resulting explosion sent small bits of shrapnel and other fragments into the crowd of spectators and caused the American patrons of the bars and clubs on the Mexican side of the border to rush back to their side of the line.
-Among the casualties were a reporter and a photographer, along with many others, but nobody was killed and all of the injuries were considered minor.
+Among those injured were a reporter and a photographer, along with many others, but nobody was killed and all of the injuries were considered minor.
 After realizing the danger of watching the battle from such a short distance away, the crowd dispersed and went home, some to Fry and Buena.

 Neither Murphy or any of the other pilots were very successful in hitting their targets, but the high winds which regularly blow in the region in late spring and early summer most likely contributed to their inaccuracy.
 The first bomb to actually hit Arizona soil landed at 7:45 AM on April 2 and it was followed by others over the next few days.
 Murphy's bombing runs smashed windows and otherwise damaged several buildings on the American side of the border, including a garage, the Phelps-Dodge Mercantile and the Haas Pharmacy.
 One bomb also struck the post office building, making it a federal offense, and another landed next to one of the idle train cars used by the crowd of spectators.
 Other bombs left large craters in the dirt streets and other unpaved surfaces.
 Yet another bomb landed on and devastated a regal Dodge touring car owned by a Mexican Army officer, which had been left on the American side of the border for safekeeping during the expected hostilities.

 Murphy's bombs were responsible for at least a few deaths on the Mexican side of the border, but nobody was killed on the American side.
 The Americans suffered more casualties over the following days as bombs landed on their side, but none of the injuries were life-threatening.
 The final bombardment took place on April 6, when the rebels launched their final attack to take control of the city.
 Murphy was shot down by Mexican soldiers the following day, but he managed to escape and get across the border, where he was quickly arrested by American authorities.
 He was released for unspecified reasons after only a couple nights in jail.
 After being repulsed in their final attack, the rebels retreated to Cananea by way of Agua Prieta, marking the beginning of the end of the revolution in the north.